fknop/hapi-pagination/README.md

 * `last`: Same than previous but with last page.
 * `page`: The page number requested.
 Default name is page, disabled by default.
 * `limit`: The limit requested.
 Default name is limit, disabled by default.
+* `location`: 'body' put the metadata in the response body, 'header' put the metadata in the response header.
+Default is 'body'.

 #### The results

 * `name`: the name of the results array, results by default.
+Useful with location='body' only.
 * `reply`: Object with:
     + `paginate`: The name of the paginate method (see below), paginate by default.